Litigation Hold For Law Firms

 If your organization doesn’t preserve e-mail, it could expose it to financial and legal risks such as investigation of the organization’s records, discovery ,and retention processes, bad legal judgments, fines, or sanctions.
 Litigation Hold in Exchange 2013 and Office 365 / Exchange Online can help your organization avoid problems with records retention.

-TUCU provides reliable IT Services to independent practices and has also been vetted and approved to act as an extension of the in house IT departments at some of Toronto’s largest firms.
+TUCU provides reliable IT Support Services to independent practices and has also been vetted and approved to act as an extension of the in house IT departments at some of Toronto’s largest firms.
 Schedule your free Discovery Call to learn how we help you.